 Police officers are only supposed to use force when absolutely necessary.
 Even when the situation requires force they are instructed to only use as much force as is needed to get the situation under control.
 Police brutality and misconduct can manifest in many different ways.
 Some of the most common forms of police brutality are:

 If you have questions regarding civil rights violations and police brutality, you can reach our law firm by calling 908-735-5161, or fill out the contact form on this site.
-With offices in Clinton Township (Annandale) and Bridgewater, our firm serves clients throughout central and northwestern New Jersey.
+Our firm serves clients throughout central and northwestern New Jersey.